ParadisecPlatform/repository/documentation/extending-the-application.md

 -   Create a folder named as the domain in `ui/src/components/domain/`.
 -   Create the component in that folder.
 -   Add a mapping for that component in to the renderers property in the main configuration file.
-You can load a renderer based on the `domain` of the data or the `domain` and `type` and / or `additionalType`.
+You can load a renderer based on the `domain` of the data or the `domain` and `@type` and / or `additionalType`.
 Using PARADISEC as an example the domain is paradisec.org.au and the additionalType is one of item or collection.

 When instantiated the component will be passed a data object with a signature as follows: